dwkitchen/project-base/README.md

-# Commerce 2.x project template
+# Drupal Commerce project template

-Use [Composer](https://getcomposer.org/) to get Drupal + Commerce 2.x.
+Use [Composer](https://getcomposer.org/) to get Drupal + Commerce.

 Also look at [drupalcommerce/demo-project](https://github.com/drupalcommerce/demo-project) for a version with demo content.